mvantellingen/python-zeep/README.rst

 If you encounter bugs then please `let me know`_ .
 A copy of the WSDL file if possible would be most helpful.

 I'm also able to offer commercial support.
+As in contracting work.
 Please contact me at info@mvantellingen.nl for more information.
+If you just have a random question and don't intent to actually pay me for my support then please DO NOT email me at that e-mail address but just use stackoverflow or something..

 .. _let me know: https://github.com/mvantellingen/python-zeep/issues